 Introduction: What is a Data Logger?

 There are exceptions to this driven by measurement types that are commonly found together.
-The best example here is a temperature and relative humidity datalogger.
-This is a common type of mixed measurement data logger found from the low end of the market to high end, ultra-precise units.
-The low end of the data logger market features units which only measure a single value such as temperature or humidity.
+The best example here is a temperature and relative humidity data logger.
+This is a common type of multi-channel data logger found from the low end of the market to high end, ultra-precise units.
+The low end of the data logger market features units that only measure a single value such as temperature or humidity.
 As you move up the scale in cost and complexity, there are models for measuring nearly any value.
 Some of these loggers are dedicated to a certain input type, others are configurable for different or mixed input types.
 We offer loggers for the following types of signal inputs: Temperature, Relative Humidity, Voltage/Current, Pressure, Event/State, Frequency, PH, Pulse, Serial and more.

 How Accurate Are Data Loggers?

 There are loggers with accuracy specifications from basic but useable accuracy; 1-2% full scale, to high accuracy specialized units; in the 0.01% full-scale range.
 A temperature logger used for warehouse monitoring would typically have 1-2 degrees Fahrenheit accuracy.